04 Jul Australian & South American Rosentreters

 Shortly after this he wrote a long letter to his son which shows that he was very depressed.
 He lists problems and describes parts of his farm that he lost.
 He talks about money, fraud and lies.
 He speaks about the gravestone of his wife.
 One phrase can be deciphered as “your father is a murderer”, but we are unsure of the context.
 He accuses Wilhelm of ‘drinking’ all the farm income.
 It is a long letter and really quite disturbing.

-He committed suicide (death by hanging was the Coroners verdict) on 29 Sep 1887 and is buried on the original Rosentreter Farm in Toogoolawah.
+He committed suicide (death by hanging was the Coroners verdict) on 29 Sep 1887 and is buried on his son’s farm in Biarra across the road from the original farm.
+Here is a link to a transcription of the Inquest.

 Wilhelm married Hulda Schiefelbein [ID I0132], born to Carl Ludwig Schiefelbein and Wilhelmina Planok in 1855 in Pommern, Germany.
 They married on 1 Nov 1875 and had (at least) twelve children.
 In addition, I have heard stories of two sets of twins that were stillborn and buried on the farm without registration or notification to the authorities.

-All Rosentreters in Australia (apart from two that came from Germany) are descendants of Wilhelm & Hulda.
+All Rosentreters in Australia (apart from five that came from Germany) are descendants of Wilhelm & Hulda.

 Hulda passed away 21 Aug 1897.